otaviocc/Coltrane/README.md

 swift run -c release MergeSortDemo 4000000 12 16384
 ```

-Parallel merge sort — the one demo built on `spawnSplit`: each level splits the array in two, sorts the halves in parallel, and merges their sorted results on join.
+Parallel merge sort, the one demo built on `spawnSplit`: each level splits the array in two, sorts the halves in parallel, and merges their sorted results on join.
 Divide-and-conquer over real data, so the inherently sequential top-level merges cap the speedup.
 Arguments: `[n] [maxVPs] [cutoff]`.

 ### NQueensDemo